knusbaum/cl-gopher/README.md

 Note: This documentation assumes you know a bit about the gopher protocol, and doesn't cover the protocol's basic workings.

+Most of the functions and classes have documentation strings attached to them.
+For better descriptions of the functions in the library, see that documentation.

 ### Gopher Lines
 The main class this library deals with is the `GOPHER-LINE`.
 A `GOPHER-LINE` represents a gopher menu item, (analogous to a html link)